thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embrace.md

 Here are the major features that are not currently available in Connections:

-- Custom calendar is only supported with Snowflake connections, at this time
+- Custom calendar is supported with Snowflake connections.
+- Custom calendar is in beta for Redshift, Teradata, Starburst, Synapse, and SAP Hana connections, and are off by default.
+Contact ThoughtSpot to enable them.
 - Spot IQ: Instant insights, Did you know?, Pinboard insights, Analyze
 - Monitor
 - Custom calendar not available with Oracle ADW connections